andrey-zherikov/argparse/README.md

 In some cases command-line tool has arguments that are common across all subcommands.
 They can be specified as regular arguments in a struct that represents the whole program.
-In this case subcommands must be listed as regular data member having `SumType` type that contains types of all subcommands.
+In this case subcommands must be listed as regular data member having `SubCommand` type that is passed with a list of types of all subcommands.
 The main function should accept a parameter for the program, not for each subcommand:

 ```d
 struct sum {}